top of page

 • Realising that the felt-sense of space and stillness is not a quality of stagnation, rather it is alive with expression.

-• Understanding that when the passing of T.I.M.E is established as a felt-sense insight a sense of connection (relational field) opens to both therapist and client.
-It is here referred to as 'relational Insight'.
+• Understanding that when the passing of T.I.M.E is established, as a subtle yet tangible insight, a sense of connection opens to both therapist and client.
+This might be considered a relational field.

 Learning to establish these qualities in oneself (client or therapist) helps the long term expression of health in a client's body rather than providing temporary mechanical fixes.

 The elements outlined above are a selection of the prerequisites to help prepare and resource the bodymind of both clients and therapists.
 Once established the therapist will be able to approach and contact a client in a balanced and grounded manner.
-This is invaluable for providing the client with a felt-sense of safety, space and stillness in order for their system to reorganise and reintegrate.
+This is invaluable for providing the client with a felt-sense of safety, space, stillness and synchrony with nature in order for their system to reorganise and reintegrate.

 Depending on the condition/capacity of the clients body/mind it is relevant to incorporate all, or a number, of the following client specific approaches: